PotatoOnAStick/OnionCrawler/README.md

 - Respect website terms of service
 - Consider the load your crawling places on services.
-- Just don't do illegal shit
+- Just don't do illegal shit.

 MIT License or whatever